gilzoide/c_api_extract-py/README.rst

       [{<type object>}, '<name>'],
       ...
     ],
-    'variadic': true | false,  # true if function is variadic
+    'variadic': true,  # only present if function is variadic
     # only present if you pass `--source` to c_api_extract
     'source': '<verbatim definition source code>',
   }